eclipse-kura/kura/docs/connect-field-devices/driver-and-assets.md

 Once defined the Channels in an Asset, a simple Java application that leverages the Asset API can easily communicate with the Field device by simply referring to the specific Channel of interest.

-## Drivers and Assets in ESF Administrative UI
+## Drivers and Assets in Kura Administrative UI
 Kura provides a specific section of the UI to allow users to manage the different instances of Drivers and Assets.
 Using the Kura Web UI the user can instantiate and manage Drivers